adisaktijrs/adisaktijrs.github.io/source/_posts/Hexo-Minima-Theme-v1-0-Officially-Released.md

 ##### Site Configuration
 ###### Code Highlighting
-Minima use Prism.js to highlight the code.
+Minima uses Prism.js to highlight the code.
 So **modify the _config.yml of your site** to somewhat like this below:
 {% codeblock "_config.yml" %}

 highlight: